 First, you need to know why your dog is barking.
-What is his motivation?
+What is their motivation?
 If in doubt, consult a professional.
-We have a referral list on our website: http://www.sfspca.org/resources/library/for-dog-owners/dog-trainers-walkers.

 Once you know why your dog is barking, there are two strategies you can use to deal with the problem—and often the most effective solution is a combination of the two: